 By default the Activities page shows you a list of all activities which have been posted by members within a distance of 50km / 30 mi of you.
 You can change the activities you see by changing the search settings at the top of the Activities page.

 To change your search settings, select the location that appears next to Activities for.
 In the example below, you would select Sydney.

 This will cause the scope selector to appear, as shown below:

 You can change the settings as follows:

-- Event Type lets you determine whether you want to see all upcoming events, only the events you are attending, past events or pending events
+- Show lets you determine whether you want to see all upcoming events, only past activities, or upcoming activities within groups you are following

 - Distance lets you specify how far away the events are.
 The "Closest" setting will start with events closest to you, and then expand its search to include events further and further away, to ensure you don't miss out seeing an event that's just outside your search radius

 - Location lets you specify the search location – this is useful if you are travelling to a different city and want to see what Stitch events might be coming up there

 You will also notice the search bar on this page.
 It will appear as the below:

 This lets you specify a search term that appears in the title or description of the activity, to help you find activities you might be particularly interested in.
 For example, write "Jersey Boys" in the search bar if you would like to view activities or events strictly relating to this show.